wonderbird/wonderbird.github.io/_pages/computers-and-technology/video-editing.md

 ### 4. Compress the video using ffmpeg

-FFMPEG can shrink videos without losing much quality.
+FFMPEG can shrink videos significantly.
 The following command reduces the video to a size suited for mobile phone:

 ```
 # Optimum quality : size ratio for screen recordings